Department of Disability and Human Development

 DHD 101.
 Disability in U.S. Society.
 3 hours.

 Explores the variety of approaches to understanding disability in personal, social, economic, artistic, and political contexts.
 Class Schedule Information: To be properly registered, students must enroll ine one Lecture-Discussion and one Discussion.
-Individual and Society course, and US Society course.
+UIC GE Individual and Society course, and UIC GE US Society course.

-Introduces students to the portrayal of disability in American cinema.
-What does cinema offer to our cultural understanding of disability?
+Introduces students to the portrayal of disability in the media and explores how media offers a tool to understand disability.
 Course Information: Previously listed as DHD 176.
-Class Schedule Information: To be properly registered, students must enroll ine one Lecture-Discussion and one Discussion.
-Creative Arts course, and US Society course.
+Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Discussion.
+UIC GE Creative Arts course, and UIC GE US Society course.

 DHD 201.
 Disability, Rights, and Culture.
 3 hours.